bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 - Shopify  (9%)
 - Prestashop (9%)

 Last year, Magento was at 66% so it has somewhat reduced in share even if the quantity of responsive sites has increased.
-One reason for this is likely to be the introduction of WooCommerce which wasn't previously detected and has a high proportion of responsive sites.
+One reason for this is likely to be the introduction of WooCommerce which was not previously detected and has a high proportion of responsive sites.
 Indeed, 30 out of 39 of the starter themes on [woothemes](http://www.woothemes.com/product-category/themes/woocommerce/) are responsive.

 ## Responsive Web Design with Server-Side Components (RESS)

 This is where a responsive site is built but small sections of it are optimized prior to delivery by detecting the user agent of the device.

-During sample analysis of the responsive survey results a number of sites were identified that had a number of media queries however showed a different theme to mobile devices.
+During sample analysis of the responsive survey results a number of sites were identified that had a number of media queries but showed a different theme to mobile devices.
 These sites were responding to different tablet and desktop sizes but offering a different site to mobile devices.

 There are two approaches to this.
 Some sites do this while keeping the same URL (regarded as better for SEO), e.g. [Urban Outfitter](http://www.urbanoutfitters.com/).
 Meanwhile others redirect mobile customers to a mobile specifc URL e.g. [Marks and Spencers](m.marksandspencers.com) and [Warby Parker](m.warbyparker.com).